Rating Metrics That Matter

 • Lenders and Insurers use USRC Ratings to make informed real estate transactions associated with lending decisions and defining insurance products.

-• Tenants and Lessees Value a USRC Rating as it relates to both safety and recovery time following a major event and to make go/no go leasing decisions.
+• Tenants and Lessees Value a USRC Rating as it relates to both safety and recovery time following a major natural hazard event and to make go/no go leasing decisions.

-• Governments and Institutions use USRC Ratings to identify safe buildings and make long-term strategic plans for reducing reconstruction costs and recovery time following earthquakes.
+• Governments and Institutions use USRC Ratings to identify safe buildings and make long-term strategic plans for reducing reconstruction costs and recovery time following earthquakes, hurricane and other event.

 • Architects use USRC Ratings as an integral part of resilient design strategies for their clients.